 AI-Based High-Resolution Forest Monitoring ongoing

-Preserving forests is crucial for climate adaptation and mitigation.
+Preserving global vegetation is crucial for addressing and mitigating climate change.
 Accurate, up-to-date forest health data is essential.
-AI4Forest aims to develop advanced AI methods to monitor forests using satellite, radar, and LiDAR data.
-The project will create scalable techniques for detailed, high-resolution forest maps, updated weekly across Europe and globally.
+AI4Forest aims to develop advanced AI methods to monitor forests using satellite imagery, including radar and optical data.
+The project will create scalable techniques for detailed, high-resolution maps of the globe, e.g., to monitor canopy height, biomass, and to track forest disturbances.

 🧑🎓 Project Members (excluding external)